ddavid37/SQL_Project__Data_Job_Analysis/README.md

 - **PostgreSQL**: The database management system I used to manage job posting data.
 - **Visual Studio Code**: My preferred IDE for managing databases and running SQL queries.
 - **Git & GitHub**: Crucial for version control, sharing SQL scripts, and ensuring collaboration and project transparency.
+- **sqliteviz**: The online web app that I used to clean and to prepare data for analysation.

 ## The Analysis